Good day, Mercer from Imperius Dominatus here. Vehicles in 6th ed have taken a, well a change is the best word to use.

 That’s really all the bad stuff I can think of.
 I am sure I’ve probably missed something out, but those are the big significant ones.

-For Good It's not all death and sadness for vehicles.
+It’s not all death and sadness for vehicles.
 There are good points.

 While it is easier to destroy a vehicle via glancing hits, the vehicle can protect itself a whole lot easier in the form of cover.
 Cover saves are more easier to obtain as only 25% of a model needs cover.
 Don’t forget that cover is based upon the terrain feature (so 3+ for fortification and 4+ for ruins) or a general 5+ if from another unit.
 This adds a tactical side to movement, making sure you can get the best cover saves and acquire those saves pretty easily.